hl2guide/Ubuntu-Customize-and-Update/README.md

+🥶 The repo is archived, I don't expect to do more work on it.

 Shell Scripts for customizing and updating Ubuntu 20.10.

 Suitable for running after install of Ubuntu or for running at a later time at your convience.